-Woodside High School is also proud to hold the Silver Stonewall School Champion Status demonstrating our commitment to challenging homophobia and transphobia.
+Woodside High School is also proud to hold the Gold Stonewall School Champion Status demonstrating our commitment to challenging homophobia and transphobia.

 The school has also been awarded the International Schools Awards (ISA) for its work in embracing the curriculum from different countries.
 We are also a member of the Global Learning Programme (GLP) and the Oxfam World Shapers Programme.

 Please take a look at Woodside's Shared Values.